-To conduct the analysis, staff calculated the average fare paid by (minority, non-minority, low-income and non-low-income) populations on a typical weekday, Saturday (or federal holiday), and Sunday.
-To do this, ridership and revenue totals for each station origin and destination were collected by time period and fare category.
+To conduct the analysis, staff calculated the average rail fare paid by (minority, non-minority, low-income and non-low-income) populations on federal holidays, Saturdays, and Sundays.
+In order to do this, ridership and revenue totals for each station origin and destination were collected by time period and fare category.
 These data were then merged with survey data for the same origin and destination pairs, time categories, and/or fare categories to create an average fare paid by (minority vs. non-minority, low income vs. non-low income) populations.
+Using survey data, the number of customers were further broken down by mode of access (parking, walking, bus, etc.), so that parking customers could be identified.